saicharanreddysuravarapu/from-suravarapu/MyMedia.md

 | "This Is America"  | Powerful social commentary paired with stunning scenes. | Childish Gambino       |
 | "Bad Romance"          | A visually stunning and iconic pop music video.           | Lady Gaga

+---

+## Favourite quotes

+> The only limit to our realization of tomorrow will be our doubts of today. *Franklin D. Roosevelt*

+> The greatest glory in living lies not in never falling but in rising time we fall. *Nelson Mandela*